-Electoral boundaries define the area that each councillor represents.
+Electoral boundaries define the area that each Councillor and Member of Parliament represents.

 The London Borough of Richmond upon Thames is divided by the river Thames into two constituencies, Twickenham and Richmond Park.
 Richmond Park also takes in some parts of Kingston.